 From time to time, we and our subsidiaries are involved in various legal and other proceedings that are incidental to the conduct of our business.
-While we believe no current proceedings, if adversely determined, could have a material adverse effect on our financial results, no assurances can be given.
-Any such claims may divert financial and management resources that would otherwise be used to benefit our operations and could have a material adverse effect on our financial results.
-See Note 14 to our consolidated financial statements included in Part IV, Item 15(a) of this Form 10-K for further information.
+Any litigation, other legal proceedings or indemnity claims could result in an unfavorable judgment that may not be reversed upon appeal or in payments of substantial monetary damages or fines, or we may decide to settle on similarly unfavorable terms, any of which could adversely affect our business, financial condition, and results of operations.
+We could also suffer an adverse impact on our reputation and a diversion of management's attention and resources, which could have a material adverse effect on our business, financial condition, and results of operations.
+See Note 13 and Note 15 to our consolidated financial statements included in Part IV, Item 15(a) of this Form 10-K for further information.